Nodragem/Blog/content/post/gamedev/IA_blogpost1/index.md

 Now that we have a target to reach, the final step is the **action control**.
 This is about transforming the action *"go to target"* into motor commands (i.e. movements) that achieve the goal of that action.
 For instance, to get a heart, the **action controller** needs to use the **sensory inputs** (e.g. the plane direction, the heart position) and **motor commands** (i.e. rotate the plane CCW/ACW) in order to align the plane with the heart position, then the action controller will wait until the plane reaches it.
 If there is no obstacle, these rules should do great.

-In summary, the low-level need *"get more life"* will lead to the target selection *"selecting a heart"* and then execute the action *"go to target"* using the motor commands *"rotate ACW/CW"*.
+In description, the low-level need *"get more life"* will lead to the target selection *"selecting a heart"* and then execute the action *"go to target"* using the motor commands *"rotate ACW/CW"*.

 ![](img/Plot5.jpg)